Double copy for tree-level form factors. Part I. Foundations: Introduction

 \section{Introduction}

 Gauge and gravity theories are known to be closely related in spite of their very different nature.
 The double copy relation ``gravity = (gauge theory)$\otimes$(gauge theory)'' reveals profound connections between certain quantities in gauge and gravity theories.
 This was originally inspired by the study of open and closed string amplitudes, which resulted in the Kawai, Lewellen and Tye (KLT) relations \cite{Kawai:1985xq}.
-The double copy construction was later generalized to amplitudes in gauge and gravity theories as related but different formalisms, including the Cachazo, He, and Yuan (CHY) formula \cite{Cachazo:2013hca, Cachazo:2014xea} and the Bern, Carrasco, and Johansson (BCJ) double copy \cite{Bern:2008qj, Bern:2010ue}.
+The double copy construction was later generalized to amplitudes in gauge and gravity theories as related but different formalisms, including the Bern, Carrasco, and Johansson (BCJ) double copy \cite{Bern:2008qj, Bern:2010ue} and the Cachazo, He, and Yuan (CHY) formula \cite{Cachazo:2013hca, Cachazo:2014xea}.
 In particular, for amplitudes, the BCJ double copy, which starts from a color-kinematics (CK) duality representation of gauge-theory amplitudes and performs double copy thereby, turns out to be a huge success and uncovers relations between amplitudes in a wide range of gauge and gravity theories (see \cite{Bern:2019prr,Bern:2022wqg,Adamo:2022dcm} for reviews).

-In this paper, we will focus on the double copy of form factors.
++In this paper, we will focus on the double copy of form factors using the BCJ and KLT formalism.
 Form factors \cite{Maldacena:2010kp,Brandhuber:2010ad, Bork:2010wf} can be taken as a generalization of amplitudes and are matrix elements between on-shell states and a gauge invariant local operator ${\cal O}(x)$ (see \cite{Yang:2019vag} for a recent review):

 where $p_i,\ i=1,..,n,$ are on-shell momenta associated with $n$ external particles, and $q=\sum_i p_i$ is the off-shell momentum associated with the operator.

 How to perform ``double-copy" for form factors is an interesting open question and deserves exploration.
 In previous studies, the CK duality has been used as a powerful tool for computing high-loop form factors in gauge theories, like ${\cal N}=4$ SYM \cite{Boels:2012ew,Yang:2016ear,Lin:2021kht,Lin:2021qol, Lin:2021lqo,Lin:2020dyj} and pure YM theory \cite{Li:2022tir}; however, the double-copy side was still unclear.
 The problem is that the form factor double copy can not be derived straightforwardly from the previously obtained duality satisfying representations (where only the Jacobi-type relations were considered), and as we will see in the main text, to get a consistent double copy for form factors, it is necessary to consider some new operator-induced relations.